Click here to download PDF version

 That's why Natren mixes a maximum of only three organisms, and uses their own unique scientifically tested technology to micro-enrobe each organism in a

-protective oil matrix delivery system to keep it separate and non-competitive.
+protective oil matrix delivery system to keep them separate and non-competitive.

 Unstudied probiotic bacteria may have little or no value.